corponector/corponector.github.io/index.md

 Search Page:
 <img src="images/new-searchpage-1.png" />
 <img src="images/new-searchpage-2.png" />
 Can search student and company names.
 Can filter out Students or Companies.
 Can use tags to only include students and companies with specific skills, locations, and positions.
+Student Card shows their name, picture, skills, and a link.
+Company Card shows their name, overview, email, links, and positions which include the title, description, skills, number of hires, and salary range.
+It reads from our database.

 ## Deployment